marcelloziotti/curriculum/Curriculum.md

 ### Core Competencies

 - **Problem Solving & Initiative:** Thrive on embracing challenges, stepping out of my comfort zone, and figuring out solutions to complex tasks.
-I proactively seek opportunities to improve workflows and practices, often inspired by conversations with teammates or feedback from customers.
+Proactively improve workflows, leveraging team collaboration and customer feedback.
 - **Test-Driven Development (TDD) & Code Quality:** Strong advocate for unit testing, code coverage, and Test-Driven Development, ensuring the highest standards of quality across all projects.
 - **Clear & Simple Code:** Believe that great code is sincere, unadorned, and free of unnecessary complexity.
 Committed to writing clear, maintainable, and scalable code that teams can easily build upon.
 - **Collaboration & Team Success:** My achievements are rooted in the success of the team.
 I enjoy mentoring, sharing knowledge, and learning from others, fostering a culture of growth and continuous improvement.